francisco-rente/Hoeffding-Tree/log-reports/week4.md

 ## Future work for next week

-- The TopSplitBuffer function is flagged in the vitis analyser has in need of pipelining.
-This should be the next week task.
+- The TopSplitBuffer function is flagged in the vitis analyser as in need of pipelining.
+This should be the next week's task.
 - Since it is an insertion sort, one could search for a proprietary implementation that optimizes the algorithm to hardware specifications.
 - This will be developed in the branch week5-testing, for work related purposes.